Predicting the X-ray flux of evolved pulsar wind nebulae based on VHE gamma-ray observations: Introduction

-In this work we introduce a time-dependent leptonic model of the non-thermal emission of PWNe (Section\;\ref{sec:model}) and apply the model to PWNe of different evolutionary states (Section\;\ref{sec:res}).
+In this work, we introduce a time-dependent leptonic model of the non-thermal emission of PWNe (Section\;2) and apply the model to PWNe of different evolutionary states (Section\;3).
 For each individual source, the free parameters are fixed by fitting the model to the \mbox{VHE $\gamma$-ray} data.
-Subsequently, we show that the X-ray emission of these objects is predicted correctly by the fitted model.
+Subsequently, we show that the fitted model allows a rough prediction of the X-ray emission of these objects.
 Hence, in future studies it may serve as a means to estimate the X-ray flux of unidentified \vheg\ sources in a PWN scenario, allowing to evaluate the prospects of detection in deep observations with current X-ray observatories.